germanr02/lyricly-project/README.md

 `config.js` gets all its info from this file.

 There are two Genius clients set up here, one for production and another for development.
-This is because each Genius client allows only one origin URI and one redirect URI, hence the two clients.
+This is because each Genius client allows only one origin URI and one redirect URI, hence the two clients - one for making requests from localhost and for prodcution testing.

-The YouTube client, on the other hand, lets us add multiple endpoints to a single client, thus we only need one.
+The YouTube client, on the other hand, lets you add multiple endpoints to a single client, thus we only need one for dev and prd.

 ### Set up your API clients

 The react app runs on `port 3000` and the server app runs on `port 5000`.

-The server makes all of the API calls, so we use `http://localhost:5000` as the origin URI when setting up our API clients (Google, Genius, etc.).
+The server makes all of the API calls, so use `http://localhost:5000` as the origin URI when setting up your API clients (Google, Genius, etc.).

-Use `http://localhost:5000/['genius' or 'youtube']/oauth2callback` as the redirect URI.
+Use `http://localhost:5000/<'genius' or 'youtube'>/oauth2callback` as the redirect URIs.

 ### Edit your server

 `server.js` uses one of the two `routes` files.
-One for dev testing `routes_DEV.js` and another for deployment `routes.js`.
+One for dev testing `routes_DEV.js` and another for prod `routes.js`.

-Uncomment Express's use of `routes_DEV.js` in `server.js` and comment `routes.js`.

 ### Install packages
-Start in the root folder: `yarn install`, then `cd client && yarn install` or use `npm` if you prefer.
+Start in the root folder and run `yarn install`, then `cd client && yarn install` or use `npm` if you prefer.

 ### Run the project
-`yarn run dev` or `npm run dev` - depending on which package manager you use.
+`yarn run dev` or `npm run dev` from the root folder - depending on which package manager you use.

-#### The project is now running in development!
+#### The project should now be running in development!

-Thanks for checking out this project